brendencallahan/.files/README.md

 rm -rf ~/.config/nvim
 ```

-Then clone this repo, cd into it then (or just clone the nvim folder)
+Then clone this repo, cd into it and

 ```bash
 cp -r shared/nvim ~/.config/nvim
 ```
+(you can also just clone the nvim folder)

 Next, install packer with